automata-network/automata-linux/README.md

   - `docker-compose.yml` : This is a standard docker compose file that can be used to specify your workload.
 However, do note that podman-compose will run this file instead of docker-compose.
 While this generally works fine, there are some caveats:
     - Please see this [issue](https://github.com/containers/podman-compose/issues/575) regarding podman-compose and specific options in `depends_on`.
     - Images that are hosted on docker's official registry must be prefixed with `docker.io/`.
   - `config/` : Use this folder to store any files that will be mounted and used by the container.
-All the files in this folder will be measured by the init script into the TPM PCR before the container runs.
+All the files in this folder will be measured by the cvm-agent into the TPM PCR before the container runs.
   - `secrets/`: Use this folder to store any files that will be mounted and used by the container, but should not be measured.
 Examples include cert private keys, or database credentials.
 - Additionally, if you wish to load local images, simply put the `.tar` files for the container images into the `workload/` directory itself.
 This will be automatically detected and loaded.